pingswept/me30-website/content/logistics/notes.md

-## Classes 1 and 2: Intro and build an LED circuit
+## Class 1: Intro and build an LED circuit

 ### Introductions